Granville Leveson-Gower, 1st Marquess of Stafford: Marriages and children

+The Gower Family: The Children of Granville, 2nd Earl Gower, painting by George Romney.
+The woman on the right, holding a tambourine, is Lady Anne, Lord Gower’s daughter by his second wife.
+The other children are his son and daughters from his third marriage: (left to right) Lady Georgina, Lady Susan, the Hon.
+Granville and Lady Charlotte Sophia.

 Stafford married three times.
 On 23 December 1744, he married firstly Elizabeth Fazakerley, daughter of Nicholas Fazakerley, with a dowry of £16,000.
 She died on 19 May 1745 of smallpox, the day after giving birth to a son, John, who died shortly after birth.

 Stafford married secondly Lady Louisa Egerton, daughter of Scroop Egerton, 1st Duke of Bridgewater, in 1748.
 She died in 1761.
 They were parents to four children: